-If you are interested in pursuing a career in Science, Technology, Engineering, and Mathematics (STEM) allied health or licensed profession and are a minority and/or economically disadvantaged student, please know that we are here to help you pursue your career goals.
-Here are some of the ways that CSTEP can help you:
+If you are interested in pursuing a career in Science, Technology, Engineering, and Mathematics (STEM) allied health or licensed profession and are a minority and/or economically disadvantaged student, here are some of the ways that CSTEP can help you pursue your career goals:

 - Paid Research Experiences: This provides an opportunity for you to gain career and research experience in your chosen field of study.
 Our interns work with faculty mentors from UB departments for up to 10 hours per week, for which you are awarded a stipend from CSTEP.

-- Scholarships for Graduate School Preparation: We award scholarships for the Kaplan review courses, which provide preparation for graduate school entrance exams, including the GRE, MCAT, LSAT, and PCAT exams.
+- Scholarships for Graduate School Preparation: We award scholarships for the Kaplan review courses, which provide preparation for graduate school entrance exams, including, but not limited too, the GRE, MCAT, LSAT, and PCAT exams.

 - Funding Opportunities for Conferences: We’ll provide transportation or pay your travel expenses to selected academic, career, and graduate school conferences and enrichment programs that help build your leadership skills — and your résumé.